qlik-oss/core-website/docs/documentation/recipes/authorization.md

 # Authorization Recipe

-This recipe explains how the QIX Engine uses JSON Web Tokens to authorize users.
+This recipe explains how the QIX Engine can be configured to manage authenticated users.

-## Introduction
+## JSON Web Token

 JSON Web Token (JWT) is an open standard for creating access tokens.
 To read more about the details of JWTs please refer to [https://jwt.io/](https://jwt.io/) and [RFC7519](https://tools.ietf.org/html/rfc7519).